Kushy0814/COVision/README.md

 ## File Description
 - [CNN Architectures](https://github.com/Kushy0814/COVision/tree/main/CNN%20Architectures): A folder containing program code for the instantiation of 3 industry architectures (VGG19, InceptionV3, ResNet152) to be compared against COVision after being trained on a smaller set of data.
 - [COVID CF Data](https://github.com/Kushy0814/COVision/tree/main/COVID%20CF%20Data): A folder containing the clinical factor (CFs) data as CSV files used to train our CFNN.
-- [CNN Visualizations](https://github.com/Kushy0814/COVision/blob/main/CNN_Visualizations.py): A program to generate and save heat maps of the kernels of the convolutional filters and generate Grad-CAMs for COVID & pneumonoia CT scans after training COVision on a set of approx. 105,000 CT scans.
+- [CNN Visualizations](https://github.com/Kushy0814/COVision/blob/main/CNN_Visualizations.py): A program to generate and save heat maps of the kernels of the convolutional filters and generate Grad-CAMs for COVID & pneumonoia CT scans after training COVision on a set of 105,000 CT scans.
-- [CT Scans Generator](https://github.com/Kushy0814/COVision/blob/main/CT_Scans_Generator.ipynb): A program to generate stratified random samples of CT scans from the large dataset, which were sent to radiologists to be diagnosed for our COVision vs Radiologists observational study.
+- [CT Scans Generator](https://github.com/Kushy0814/COVision/blob/main/CT_Scans_Generator.ipynb): A program to generate stratified random samples of CT scans from the testing dataset, which were sent to radiologists to be classified for our COVision vs Radiologists observational study.
 - [CT Scans Novel CNN](https://github.com/Kushy0814/COVision/blob/main/CT_Scans_Novel_CNN.py): A novel convolutional neural network trained on augmented CT scans and tested on CT scans using a large set of metrics
-- [Clinical Factors FCNN](https://github.com/Kushy0814/COVision/blob/main/Clinical_Factors_FCNN.py): A fully connected neural network trained and tested on patient clinical factors (available in COVID CF Data folder as CSV files).
+- [Clinical Factors Neural Network (CFNN)](https://github.com/Kushy0814/COVision/blob/main/Clinical_Factors_FCNN.py): A fully connected neural network trained and tested on patient clinical factors (available in COVID CF Data folder as CSV files).
 .